enlyze/enlyze-python/docs/concepts.rst

 Production Run
 --------------

-A *production run* is a time frame within a machine was producing a :ref:`product
+A *production run* is a time frame within which a machine was producing a :ref:`product
 <product>` on an :ref:`appliance <appliance>` in order to complete a :ref:`production
 order <production_order>`.
 A production run always has a beginning and, if it's not still running, it also has an end.